 The latter = the last thing mentioned

-Why do we use ‘the former, the latter’?
+Why do people use ‘the former and the latter’?

 Simply to avoid repetition.

 It’s quite formal, and you can use it in your Writing Task 1 and Task 2 for the same purpose (see below).